-The Automatic Pasture Reader measures the height of pasture and is easily fitted to an quad-bike or farm vehicle.
+The Automatic Pasture Reader measures the height of pasture and is easily fitted to any quad-bike or farm vehicle.

 What you get and Price

-The APR is either hand delivered by a pasture specialist who will fit for an agreed fee, depending on location, or it will be posted via Australian Post free of extra charges.
-Ring NOW to discuss.03 56348262 The APR weighs less than 3Kg and consists of:
+In Austrailia,the APR is either hand delivered by a pasture specialist who will fit for an agreed fee, depending on location, or it will be posted via Australian Post with comprehensive phone support if required.

-• Touch pad LCD Display with power lead to connect to vehicle 12 volt power supply with mounting brackets and guard
+• A Display with generic fittings that fits all makes and model 4x4 bikes, power lead and terminals to connect to vehicle 12 volt power supply.

 • Sensor unit with mounting brackets and guard